-The Managing Owner, on behalf of the Trust and the Fund, has appointed DWS Investment Management Americas, Inc. to serve as the index sponsor (the "Index Sponsor").
+The Managing Owner, on behalf of the Trust and the Fund, has appointed Deutsche Bank Securities, Inc. to serve as the index sponsor (the "Index Sponsor").
+On February 1, 2021, the provision of index sponsor services transferred back to the Index Sponsor from DWS Investment Management Americas, Inc., to whom the Index Sponsor had previously assigned such responsibility.
 The Index Sponsor calculates and publishes the daily index levels and the indicative intraday index levels.
 Additionally, the Index Sponsor also calculates the indicative value per Share of the Fund throughout each business day.